 - Assessment and treatment techniques

 - Developmental psychology

 Employment Options and Salary Info

 A drug and alcohol counselor works with individuals and groups of people who are suffering from addictions to drugs and alcohol.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of substance abuse and behavioral disorder counselors was expected to rise 22% from 2014-2024, which was much higher than the national average for all occupations.
-The mean annual wage for substance abuse counselors was $42,920 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of substance abuse, behavioral disorder, and mental health counselors was expected to rise 22% from 2018-2028, which was much higher than the national average for all occupations.
+The mean annual wage for these professionals was $47,920 in 2018.

 Continuing Education Options

 Many students who graduate from a bachelor's degree program in drug and alcohol counseling go on to earn a master's degree in the field, such as a Master of Arts in Substance Abuse Counseling.
 Such a degree program can provide more advanced training and experience in methods of counseling and addiction studies.
 Many states require aspiring substance abuse counselors to hold master's degrees before applying for licensure, while others require only a certificate and some professional experience.
 Organizations such as The Association for Addiction Professionals offer national certification options as well.